g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

    50:d6:06:00:32:00   D                vt-0/0/0.1048833
    aa:bb:cc:00:04:00   D                ge-0/0/8.501
 ```
-Here we have the Site 5 with connection with the other sites in the network:
+As expected, Site 5 has full connectivity with the other sites in the network:
 ```
 [admin@CE5-5] > ping 172.50.0.4
   SEQ HOST                                     SIZE TTL TIME       STATUS